vb000/NeuriCam/README.md

 system captures low-resolution gray-scale video from a low- power camera and reconstructs high-resolution color frames using the heavily duty cycled high-resolution key-frames.
-The real-time neural network is run at the edge device (e.g., router) that is not power constrained.
+The real-time neural network runs on an edge device (e.g., router) that is not power constrained.

 <p align="center">